jeanbarbier/jeanbarbier/index.md

 * Theory of approximate message passing algorithms

-Feel free to contact me to know more about the project.
-Don't hesitate to spread the word :)
+Feel free to contact me to know more about the project and do not hesitate to spread the word :)

 ![ERC](./docs/ERC.png)